XYFC128/IPMES_PLUS/data/README.md

 The pattern is represented in [JSON](https://www.json.org) format.
 The root object contains 3 keys:

-- `Version`: the version of the pattern format, the latest version is `0.2.0`
+- `Version`: the version of the pattern format, the latest version is `0.2.0`.
 - `UseRegex`: the `Signature` in this pattern is supposed to be treated as regex expressions.
 We use the regex crate to handle regex expresions, the supported regex syntax can be found [here](https://docs.rs/regex/latest/regex/#syntax).
 - `Entities`: an array of **Pattern Entity Object**.
 - `Events`: an array of **Pattern Event Object**.

 **Pattern Entity Object**:

-- `ID`: the unique id of this pattern entity
+- `ID`: the unique id of this pattern entity.
 - `Signature` the signature of this pattern entity.
 It will match input entities in data graph with the same signature.

 **Pattern Event Object**:

-- `ID`: the unique id of this pattern event
+- `ID`: the unique id of this pattern event.
 - `Signature` the signature of this pattern event.
 It will match input events in data graph with the same signature.
 If `UseRegex` is set to `true`, the signature will be treated as a regex expression to match the signatures of input events in the data graph.
 - `SubjectID`: the subject of this event.
 If 2 events are arise from the same subject, they share the subject id.
 - `ObjectID`: the object of this event.
 If 2 events act on the same object, they share the object id.